JackSzwergold/Cheat-Sheets/Telephony - Telephone System Test Numbers.md

 - **1-916-440-0029**: We’re sorry.
 All circuits are busy now.
 Will you please try your call again later.
 - **1-914-737-9938**: This is a CPTA announcement test.
 I don’t know what it’s supposed to say… Not really that concerned with it… So… If anyone gets this just disregard it and hang up.
 - **1-646-674-9999**: You have reached Bell Atlantic Office of West 36th Street serving codes 646, 674, 212, 594, 917, 339.

+### 2022-10-01: Inactive, changed, out of service or just dead.

+- **1-845-268-9922**: Excuse me, please deposit five cents for the next two minutes or your call will be terminated…
+- **1-916-440-0017**: We’re sorry, your service has been interrupted.
+For fire, medical and police emergencies, dial 911.
+- **1-914-345-9935**: Excuse me, please deposit 5 cents for the next two minutes or your call will be terminated.
+Thank you for using NYNEX.
+This is a recording.
 - **1-718-980-9901**: Congratulations!
 You have reached New Dorp DSL 5ESS Switch and line trunk, handling codes 351, 667, 668, 979, 980, and 987.

 ### 2018-03-17: Inactive, changed, out of service or just dead.